jaschueler/MET/README.md

     sh scripts/check.sh data/example.sdf

-tests the first two molecules in our [example SDF file](data/example.sdf) and finds that these molecules are not equivalent.
+tests the first two molecules in our [example SDF file](data/example.sdf) and finds that these molecules are equivalent.

     5731 and 441240 are EQUIVALENT!